- The University of Tartu is ranked in the top 200 universities globally in computer science (Rankings and Surveys).

 You will acquire a skill set that enables you to perform integrative tasks, including the ability to successfully:

-Once admitted, you can apply for a number of additional monthly scholarships, including the Industrial Master’s Programme in IT scholarship.
+Once admitted, you can apply for several additional monthly scholarships, including the Industrial Master’s Programme in IT scholarship.

-Information about scholarships is available on the webpage of the Institute of Computer Science.
+Information about scholarships is available on the Institute of Computer Science webpage.

-You can find a thorough description of the curriculum on the website of the Institute of Computer Science.
+You can find a thorough description of the curriculum on the Institute of Computer Science website.

-First-year students of the programme have the opportunity to apply to the Industrial Master's Programme in IT during the spring semester.
+First-year students of the programme can apply to the Industrial Master's Programme in IT during the spring semester.
 Participants of the programme spend most of the second year of their studies at partner companies.
 There they will be involved in the development processes.
-The programme culminates with writing a master's thesis on a topic that is of importance to the partner in cooperation with a supervisor from the partner company.
+The programme culminates with writing a master's thesis on a topic that is important to the partner in cooperation with a supervisor from the partner company.
 The programme provides an opportunity to challenge your technical skills and kick-start your career without jeopardising your graduation from the university.
-Participants in the programme receive a monthly scholarship of 660-900 euros per month.
+Participants in the programme receive a monthly scholarship of 750-1050 euros.

 The following version of the programme courses applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

-The studies take place in the University of Tartu Delta Centre, the university's most modern study environment.
+The studies take place at the University of Tartu Delta Centre, the university's most modern study environment.

-The Institute of Computer Science traditions also include activities involving students, such as the Institute's annual day and Delta Career Day, where the most influential IT companies in Estonia are always present.
+The University of Tartu Institute of Computer Science traditions also include activities involving students, such as the Institute's annual day and Delta Career Day, where Estonia's most influential IT companies are always present.
 Students are also welcome to participate in Sandbox's digital product innovation programme.

 We have organised data science seminars for many years, where representatives of universities and companies talk about their experiences.